AndrewZalesky/lnm_nulls/README.md

 An example is provided to demonstrate that localized differences can be present between two maps despite high spatial correlation between them (r>0.8).
 We first generate two highly correlated maps on a circular domain with spatial autocorrelation.
 We then add a difference between the two maps at a region comprising 20% of the circular domain's area.
 We show that despite a striking difference, the two maps remain highly correlated.

-- **test_corr.m** is a script that generates the maps, performs spatial correlation between and generates a figure.
+- **test_corr.m** is a script that generates the maps, performs spatial correlation between them and generates a figure.
 - **permutatation_null.m** generates a null distribution for the spatial correlation coeffcient by regenerating samples of the image with the same level of spatial autocorrelation but without any systematic correlation between the two maps.

 Email: azalesky@unimelb.edu.au